sal0-h/graph-theory/README.md

 - Algorithms for finding Eulerian cycles, shortest paths, and solving the Chinese Postman problem.
 - Support for weighted and unweighted graphs.

+Also provides a `ActivityNetwork` class that takes in a dependency list as a parameter and creates an `Graph` subclass, `ActivityNetwork`, which is a representation of the project as an Activity-On-Arc network

 Explore the power of graph algorithms with this easy-to-use Python library!

 # How to use